yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/system design/README.md

   * Ease of diagnosing and understanding problems when they occur, ease of making updates or modifications, and how simple the system is to operate.

 ### Practice Examples
-#### Design Twitter
-* Step 1: Requirements clarifications
-* Step 2: System interface definition - Define what APIs/Methods are expected from the system
-* Step 3: Back-of-the-envelope estimation - estimate the scale of the system for scaling, partitioning, load balancing and caching
-* Step 4: Defining data model - entities of service, database choose and schema and design
-* Step 5: High-level design - block diagram with 5-6 boxes representing the core components of the system
-* Step 6: Detailed design - dig deeper into two or three components
-* Step 7: Identifying and resolving bottlenecks

 #### Design TinyURL
 [Example Implementation](./example%20questions/Design%20a%20URL%20Shortener%20(TinyURL)%20System.md)
 * Step 1: Why do we need URL shortening? - save a lot of space when displayed, printed, messaged, or tweeted, and hiding affiliated original URLs.